Divorced and Destroyed: How the System Fails Women

 Yeah.

-You know, in my family, in my circle of friendships, I'm the first one to take a chance, but I just couldn't do this anymore.
+You know, in my family, in my circle of friendships.
+I'm the first one to take a chance, but I just couldn't do this anymore.

 And you know what?
-It really had to do the fact that my daughter was a teenager and
+It really had to do the fact that my daughter was a teenager and, you know, she's growing, observing, and I didn't want my sons to think this is healthy.

-I hope your sons don't ever think.
+This is how you can do that.
+I hope your women don't ever think.

 Yeah, exactly, because that's the freaking talk about a horrible

-Yeah, it's horrible.
+Yeah, horrible.
 But I will tell you, I know how hard it was because I went through the same.

-five, how long?
+five years, how long?
 Five years.
 Five years, 2020.

-It makes me wonder, like, this judge person, it's a man.
+It makes me wonder, like this judge person, it's a man.

 We're not going to say his name on the show, but it makes me wonder if he hates women, if he's in a miserable marriage, if it makes me wonder, I know you guys are going to think I'm crazy conspiracy theory, but I actually think this might be possible.